 Our blackberry jam is made with just real sugar.

-The sugar completely dissolves easily in the blackberry juices.
+Once you add the sugar it completely dissolves easily in the blackberry juices.

-You add the pectin to boiling water and then stir that into the berries.
+Then simply add the pectin to boiling water and stir that mixture into the berries.
 The little bit of heat from the boiled water finishes dissolving whatever sugar the blackberry juice doesn't.

 How to Make it Not Too Sweet